-Ransomware malware can be spread through malicious email attachments, infected software apps, infected external storage devices and compromised websites.
-Attacks have also used remote desktop protocol and other approaches that do not rely on any form of user interaction.
+Ransomware malware can be spread through malicious attachments found in emails or in infected malicious software apps, infected external storage devices and compromised websites.
+Attacks have also used Remote Desktop Protocol and other approaches that do not rely on any form of user interaction.

 Types of ransomware